 We’re going to tell you everything about where to stay in El Nido below, but here’s a quick summary:

-• El Nido Town: the center, where restaurants, bars, and tour agencies are concentrated.
-The island hoppings depart from here.
-Value for money is worse, but it’s the convenient option if you don’t want to move around much.
-Best if you’re traveling solo.
-Suggestions: Frendz El Nido | BaleCabugaoCottagesRentalLove Vega Hometel | Sea Cocoon Hotel.
+- El Nido Town: the center, where most restaurants, bars, and tour agencies are concentrated.
+Island-hopping tours depart from here.
+Value for money isn’t as good, but it’s the most convenient option if you don’t want to move around much.
+It’s best if you’re traveling solo or want everything within easy reach.
+Suggestions: Frendz El Nido | BaleCabugaoCottagesRental | Love Vega Hometel | Sea Cocoon Hotel.

-• Las Cabañas: a pretty beach with pleasant swimming about 15 minutes by tricycle from El Nido Town (150 pesos per ride).
+- Las Cabañas: a pretty beach that’s good for swimming about 15 minutes by tricycle from El Nido Town (150 pesos per ride).
 There are a few restaurants, although it gets quite crowded during the day.
-The offering is mostly pricey hotels.
+Most of the accommodation options are pricey hotels.
 Suggestions: Coconut Cottages El Nido | Mua Tala Hotel El Nido.

-• Corong Corong: the extension of El Nido Town, a beachfront area where the bus terminal and market are located, as well as plenty of hotels in El Nido and restaurants.
+- Corong Corong: an extension of El Nido Town, a beachfront area where the bus terminal and market are located, as well as plenty of hotels and restaurants.
 The beach is OK, but at low tide it’s hard to swim.
 You can walk to El Nido Town or hop on a tricycle and be there in just 5 minutes.
-It would be an intermediate option between the first, the second, and Lio Beach.
-Nice sunsets.
+It’s a middle-ground option between El Nido Town, Las Cabañas, and Lio Beach.
+Great sunsets.
 Suggestions: Corong Beach Resort | Panari Lodge | Last Frontier Beach Resort.

-• Calaan Beach: a beach area you can walk to from El Nido Town, although it’s very rocky and swimming is almost impossible.
-Even so, the views from the accommodations on the shore are gorgeous and there are more and more options with good value for money.
+- Calaan Beach: a beach area you can walk to from El Nido Town, although it’s very rocky and swimming is almost impossible.
+Even so, the views from the beachfront places to stay are gorgeous and there are more and more options with good value for money.
 Suggestions: Cadlao Resort and Restaurant | Golden Monkey Beach Hotel.

-• Lio Beach: if you want to relax on a quiet beach with a good selection of restaurants, this is your spot.
+- Lio Beach: if you want to relax on a quiet beach with a good selection of restaurants, this is your spot.
 It’s about 15–20 minutes by road from El Nido Town and next to the airport.
-The accommodation offering in El Nido here is basically resorts and it’s the ideal option for families.
+Accommodation here is mainly resorts and it’s an ideal option for families.
 Suggestions: Seda Lio | Lakwa Motel | Piece Lio.

 a) El Nido Town